SAMSA 2.0: Prompting Segment Anything with Spectral Angles for Hyperspectral Interactive Medical Image Segmentation: Methodology

 \section{Methodology}

 Interactive segmentation models operate by incorporating both input imagery and spatial cues provided by a user.
-In the SAM, such cues may include points, bounding boxes, or masks.
-SA methods, in contrast, typically rely solely on point-based input to identify spectrally similar regions.
-A recent hybrid approach, SAMSA, introduced SA-based prompting into SAM by leveraging points, boxes, or masks to guide segmentation based on spectral similarity.
-In this work, we build upon that idea by integrating spectral angle information earlier in the pipeline.
-Rather than applying SA post-hoc to refine outputs or prompts, we use the pretrained prompt encoder within SAM to inject spectral similarity directly into the input representation.
-This early fusion of spectral context allows the model to leverage hyperspectral features more effectively throughout the segmentation process.
+In the Segment Anything Model (SAM) \cite{kirillov2023segment}, these cues typically include points, bounding boxes, or masks.
+While traditional spectral comparison methods rely solely on point-based input to identify spectrally similar regions, the original SAMSA framework \cite{SAMSA} introduced a hybrid approach by leveraging spectral similarity to guide spatial models.
+In this work, we build upon this concept by integrating spectral angle information significantly earlier in the pipeline.
+Rather than applying spectral analysis as a post-hoc refinement, we utilize the pretrained prompt encoder within SAM 2 to inject spectral similarity directly into the input representation.